CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: METHODS

-where $\mathbf{x}_k$ denotes the feature embedding of the $k$-th action chunk, obtained via a lightweight temporal convolution.
+where $\mathbf{x}_k$ denotes the embedding of the $k$-th local action segment.

-By conditioning each latent code on the entire history of preceding action segments, the recurrent encoder induces a continuous and history-dependent latent trajectory, introducing a strong temporal inductive bias that suppresses high-frequency variations.
-As a result, the latent action space is shaped into a smooth and temporally continuous trajectory manifold rather than a collection of independent per-chunk representations, which is critical for stable ODE-based flow matching.
-In contrast, non-recurrent per-chunk encoders break this continuity and empirically lead to increased trajectory jitter.
+The latent code $\mathbf{z}_k$ is inferred from $\mathbf{h}_k$, forming a history-dependent latent trajectory across consecutive action chunks.
+By conditioning each latent code on previous segments, the recurrent encoder introduces a temporal inductive bias for smooth generation.
+This shapes the latent action space into a coherent trajectory manifold, which is beneficial for stable ODE-based flow matching.
+In contrast, non-recurrent per-segment encoders break temporal continuity and empirically lead to increased trajectory jitter.

 \paragraph{Variational Regularization} To further regularize the latent space, we adopt a variational formulation~\cite{vae}.
 A KL divergence term between the posterior and a standard normal prior encourages compactness and continuity of the latent distribution, improving robustness to noisy demonstrations.
 This regularization operates at the trajectory level, making it well suited for long-horizon manipulation.